Jebonn/Active-Directory-Lab/README.md

 ## 9. Connecting to the Domain Controller (DC)
 1. Similar to steps 6 and 7 in [Part 6](#6-promote-server-to-domain-controller), search "View network connections" and click on it.
 Right-click on the adapter and click on "Properties".
 Click on "Internet Protocol Version 4" to highlight it and then click on "Properties".
 2. Click on "Use the following DNS server addresses" and enter the IP address of the Domain Controller *(this is the IP address of the Windows Server VM)*.
 The alternate DNS server can be 8.8.8.8 which is Google's server.
-3.
+Click "OK".
+3. In the Start menu, search and open "About your PC".
+Click "Rename this PC (Advanced)".
+4. Click the "Change..." button and select the "Domain" option.
+Type the name of the Domain chosen from step 2 in [Part 6](#6-promote-server-to-domain-controller) and click "OK".
+5. Enter the credentials of the Administrator account to join the domain.
+The VM will restart.
+6. Log in using one of the user accounts created in [Part 7](#7-create-organization-units-ous--user-accounts).